Error 93: Background and composition

 In Error 93, Cazzu opens up about love, deception, and independence.
 The singer wrote each one of the ten tracks on her own.
 According to Billboard's Jessica Roiz, "the album establishes her as a well-rounded urban act who can play with trap and hip-hop rhythms, as heard on "Mucha Data", and also drop fiery old-school reggaeton/perreo songs, as heard on "Rally" and "Al Reves"."
 The first single off of Error 93 was "Visto a las 00:00", a "sensual urban track about starting a relationship from scratch."

 As regards the creative process, Cazzu said, "I sat down with my producer and we listened to lots of albums.
 One of the albums we most listened to was Halsey's Badlands.
 I love being able to fuse some of the sounds that she uses to create urban music.
 Jeremih is another artist whose flow and way of singing and composing music I try to incorporate.
 "I am simply trying to create what is essentially in my brain."

 Track listing

-All tracks are produced by YTBM, and written by Julieta Cazzucheli, except where noted.
+All tracks are produced by YTBM, and written by Julieta Cazzuchelli, except where noted.